electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-10. If you want, delete your IMP application project and the source files in this directory.
-The impCentral API entities will not be deleted, the source files you may keep in your version control / software configuration management tool.
+10. If you want, delete your application Project and the source files in this directory.
+The impCentral API entities will not be deleted; the source files you may keep in your version control or software configuration management tool.

 ```
 > impt project delete --files